 In some cases, Medicare may pay for limited, medically necessary, nonemergency ambulance transportation if you have a written order from your doctor stating that ambulance transportation is medically necessary.
-For example, you may need a medically necessary ambulance transport to a dialysis facility if you have end-stage kidney disease (ESKD).
+For example, you may need a medically necessary ambulance transport to a dialysis facility if you have end-stage renal disease (ESRD).

 If you want to skip the facility that’s closest to you in favor of a facility that's farther away, know that Medicare will cover only the cost of taking you to the closest appropriate facility.
 But if no facility in your area can give you the care you need, Medicare will pay for you to be taken to the nearest facility that can.